-The tread design uses nearly every tool in the box with slender rectangles down the middle, double rows of tiny transition blocks with plenty of siping and arched knobs.
-This is a dry condition tyre that’s slow on pavement but performs well on sandy and rocky roads.
+The tread design uses nearly every tool in the box, with slender rectangles down the middle, double rows of tiny transition blocks and plenty of siping and arched knobs.
+This is a dry-condition tyre that’s slow on pavement but performs well on sandy and rocky roads.

 If you need a lot of flat protection for chunky gravel roads, the Flintridge is a good option.

 - Price: £62 / €60 / $74 as tested